Editor’s note: This blog post was recently revised and includes updates from its original posting in September 2016.

 We are confident that if these results can be replicated in the field, this modified regimen of RTS,S could both protect children from the disease and help drive down transmission of the malaria parasite to accelerate elimination efforts.

-Elimination requires preventing everyone from becoming infected, including those who carry the parasite but don’t show symptoms.
+Elimination requires preventing everyone from becoming infected, including those who don’t show symptoms.
 To use a vaccine for elimination, it needs to provide a relatively high level of protection and be used in mass immunization campaigns, similar to the Meningitis A campaigns in sub-Saharan Africa.

 Our goal is to advance the most promising methods to tackle this stubborn disease.
 Any malaria vaccine will have to be used as part of a suite of interventions.
-But if our findings can be replicated in larger field trials, this vaccine approach could have the potential to be an elimination accelerator.
+But if we can replicate the findings in larger field trials, this vaccine approach could have the potential to be an elimination accelerator.

 Time and more studies will tell

-The new results are exciting, but early, and the trial was small.
+The results published in JID are exciting, but early, and the trial involved relatively small numbers of subjects.
 There are still many questions to answer.

 Will the findings hold up in the real world?
 Was it the fractional dose, the delay in the third dose, or both that made the difference?
 There’s good evidence pointing to the fractional dose being the key factor, but we need more proof.
 And while a fractional dose will lower costs, the unusual immunization schedule will be challenging, logistically.
 Is it possible to simplify the regimen?

-To answer these questions, we’re partnering with GSK and WRAIR on the largest challenge study ever, in order to further refine the fractional dose approach.
-In parallel, we’re planning field studies in two African countries to see if the results we achieved in a research institute in the United States can be replicated in adults and young children in Africa.
-Both these studies should begin in 2017.
+To answer these questions, we’re partnering with GSK and WRAIR on the largest malaria challenge study ever, in order to further refine the fractional dose approach.
+In parallel, we’re planning field studies in two African countries to see if the results achieved in a research institute in the United States can be replicated in adults and young children in African countries where malaria is endemic.

-However, it will be several years before we have results, and there is no guarantee of what those results will look like.
-We still need pilot implementation of the pediatric RTS,S to move forward.
-That program will involve nearly 750,000 children who face the risk of malaria every day.
+It will be several years before we have results.
+Meanwhile, the WHO; ministries of health in Kenya, Ghana, and Malawi; GSK; and PATH are planning pilot implementation of the pediatric version of RTS,S. At least 360,000 children—who face the risk of malaria every day—will receive the vaccine through this program.
 Unquestionably we need to protect as many children as we can, as soon as we can, while we continue to pursue our long-term goal of a world without malaria.

 - Dr. Ashley Birkett is the program leader of the Malaria Vaccine Initiative at PATH.